-To the extent available on desirable terms, we finance our Agency RMBS with repurchase agreement financing.
+To the extent available on desirable terms, we finance our RMBS with repurchase agreement financing.
 Over time, as market conditions change, in addition to these financings, we may use other forms of leverage.
-We may also seek to finance other mortgage-related assets, such as prime jumbo loans.
+We may also seek to finance other mortgage-related assets, such as jumbo mortgage loans, second lien loans and loans that are not "qualified mortgage" loans.
 Weakness in the financial markets, the residential mortgage markets and the economy generally could adversely affect one or more of our potential lenders and could cause one or more of our potential lenders to be unwilling or unable to provide us with financing or to increase the costs of that financing.